-Students who leave their clinical site for any reason (health appointments, meetings, etc), must obtain permission from a faculty member, clock out, and indicate the reason on their time card.
-Students who leave their clinical site for lunch must clock out/clock in, and indicate the reason on their time card.
+Students who leave their clinical site for any reason (health appointments, meetings, etc), must obtain permission from a faculty member, clock out, and send an email through Trajecsys to the Clinical Coordinator indicating the reason for their early dismissal.
+Students who leave their clinical site for lunch must clock out/clock in, and send an email through Trajecsys to the Clinical Coordinator indicating they went out to lunch.

 Students are expected to be ON TIME for clinical education.
 Students must clock in a minimum of 5 minutes PRIOR to the beginning of their schedule (Example: For the 8-4:30 schedule, students must clock in by 7:55 and are considered late as of 7:56).
+Students should clock in/out once they arrive in the lounge area of the clinical site.
+That way they can clock in and put their phones away in the appropriate area.
+Students clocking in/out in other areas will receive a 5 point deduction from the professionalism portion of their clinical grade and may have to make up the clinical time.
+Three violations of this policy may result in dismissal from the program.
 Students should allow adequate time so that they will be in their assigned area on time.
 Students who are late must inform the program faculty as soon as they arrive in the clinical area.